Aldo Balsano: Club

-He was the goalkeeper for Florida Beach Soccer FC.
-The team won the NASSC U.S. Open titles in 2011 and 2012, and placing third in 2010 and runners-up in 2013 under the leadership of head coach Chris Antonopoulos.
+He was the goalkeeper for Florida Beach Soccer FC replacing Chris Antonopoulos in goal after an injury.
+The team won the North American Sand Soccer Championship U.S. Open titles in 2011 and 2012 and were runners-up in 2013.
 Additional victories included the Clearwater Beach Soccer Tournament in 2010 and 2011, and the BagoSports Beach Football Invitational in Trinidad and Tobago in 2011, where the team went undefeated with a 5–3 final win over Stokely Vale FC.

+in 2011 and 2013, he won best Goalkeeper at NASSC.